adrub/warpcore/README.md

 Restart your PC when prompted.
 After restart, Ubuntu opens and asks you to pick a username and password — choose anything simple, you'll need the password for `sudo` commands later.

 If WSL is already installed, just open Ubuntu from the Start menu.
+If you don't see Ubuntu or it doesn't work you can also install it from the Microsoft Store.

 ---